-You’ve heard of Bank of America and may even do your personal banking with them.
-But should you use Bank of America merchant services for credit card processing at your business?
 Here’s what you need to know about BofA Merchant Services’ rates and fees, pricing models, reviews, CardFellow’s experience, and more.
-You can also let other businesses know about your experience by leaving a review.
+You can also let other businesses know about your experience by leaving your own Bank of America review.

 Bank of America’s Merchant Services was founded in 2009 by Bank of America Corp. and First Data, one of the largest processors in the country.
 Merchant services are provided by Bank of America and its representative Banc of America Merchant Services, LLC.
 You may also see the company referred to as BofA or BofA merchant services.
 Less commonly, you may see BAMS.
 (Not to be confused with Bank Associates Merchant Services, which also uses that abbreviation.)